Alfhazzz/game-settings/README.md

 # game-settings
-no need its just for me
+no need its just for myself